Microsoft co-founder Paul Allen treated again for cancer

 "A lot has happened in medicine since I overcame this disease in 2009," Allen said.
 "My doctors are optimistic that I will see good results from the latest therapies, as am I."

+Allen left Microsoft in 1983 after treatment for Hodgkin's lymphoma, another form of cancer the Mayo Clinic medical centre says originates in the lymphatic system, which is part of the body's immune system.

-Allen, who left Microsoft in 1983, said he plans to stay involved with Seattle-based Vulcan Inc, which he formed in 1986 to manage his multibillion-dollar portfolio.
-His investments include philanthropic activities and business dealings, including ownership stakes in professional sports teams, the Portland Trail Blazers basketball team, Seattle Seahawks football team and Seattle Sounders FC soccer club.
+Allen said on Monday that he plans to remain involved with Seattle-based Vulcan Inc, which he formed in 1986 to manage his multibillion-dollar portfolio.
+His investments include ownership stakes in several professional sports teams, including the NBA's Portland Trail Blazers, NFL's Seattle Seahawks and Seattle Sounders FC of Major League Soccer.

-Allen, who ranked 44th on Forbes magazine's 2018 list of billionaires with a fortune of $20.5 billion, is a major benefactor in Seattle, funding everything from libraries and universities to brain research.
+Allen, who ranked 44th on Forbes magazine's 2018 list of billionaires with a fortune estimated at $20.5 billion, is also a major benefactor in Seattle, funding everything from libraries and universities to brain research.

 "I have confidence in the leadership teams to manage their ongoing operations during my treatment," Allen said.

-(Reporting by Eric M. Johnson in Seattle; editing by Lisa Shumaker and Bill Berkrot)
+(Reporting by Eric M. Johnson in Seattle; editing by Lisa Shumaker, Bill Berkrot and G Crosse)

 By Eric M. Johnson